 Our staff set the tone and image of our center, they consider the impact of themselves on others, regular attendance and punctuality, work efficiently, confidently, perform as leaders and have the highest professional behavior.

 Integrity, Passion for Education, Commitment to Excellence, Innovation, Professionalism and Capability

 Little Newtons’ philosophy is based on a mixture of teaching methods.
 We have developed a program that encompasses a great breadth of knowledge, excitement, and adventures.
 LN believes that, in a child’s life, ages zero to five are imperative to their lives’ journeys.
 We are dedicated to providing the most exceptional environment for children to reach such goals and exceed their potential.
 All our little ones are under the age of six.
 The first six years are the most important ones in a child’s life.
 Therefore, we are so serious about development and learning.
 Our programs are designed to develop each child’s five senses to their fullest potential.
 Each child learns at his/her own pace.
 Our programs and lessons help them to develop their social, intellectual, physical, and emotional skills.
 Many activities and fun play experiences are provided during each day to the specific age groups that helps them get ready for the next level.
-Our teachers all meet the qualifications set by Minnesota State Laws.
+Our teachers all meet the qualifications set by Minnesota and Illinois State Laws.
 They each go through a full orientation and developmental and educational skills needed by children.

 Purpose: To fully communicate our Licensing Information.

 The State of Minnesota, Department of Human Services.
 We are also inspected by the County Health Department (Hennepin for Maple Grove, Plymouth and Champlin).